edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking.md

 ### Mock responses conditionally

-You can mock responses conditially by using the `HttpResponseMockBuilder.Where` method.
+You can mock responses conditially by using the `HttpResponseMessageMockBuilder.Where` method.

 Imagine that you have a typed client which implemented 3 different API calls but you only wanted to mock the response for one of them.
 You can do:

 ```
-var httpResponseMock = new HttpResponseMockBuilder()
+var httpResponseMock = new HttpResponseMessageMockDescriptorBuilder();
+httpResponseMock
 	.ForTypedClient<IMyApiClient>()
 	.Where(HttpRequestMessage =>
 	{